- December 21, 2016

 A Perfect Time of Year for Forgiveness

 Christmas is my favorite holiday.
 Bright lights.
 Cheerful, familiar music.
-Fresh baked goodies and the earthy aroma of cedar and pine.
+Freshly baked goodies and the earthy aroma of cedar and pine.
 The crispness in the air.
 I love it all.
-Perhaps, most of all, I love spending time thinking about others.
-What can I do to express my love and make the people in my life feel known?
+Most of all, I love spending time thinking about what I can do to express my love and make the people in my life feel known.
 That is what the holidays mean to me.

-In many ways, this time of year is about forgiveness.
-We have the chance to acknowledge the people in our lives and, if only for a moment, choose connection over separation.
+In many ways, this season is about forgiveness.
+We have the chance to acknowledge those we love and choose connection over judgment and separation, if only for a day.

-That said, the holidays can be a difficult time for people, including me.
+That said, the holidays can be a difficult time for some.
 We are expected to spend time with people whose company we might not enjoy.
-We are enjoined to spend money we might not have.
-Not to mention all of the people everywhere we go.
+We spend money we might not have.
+Not to mention all of the bodies everywhere we go.
 Where are all of these people the rest of the year?
 I don’t know, but the hustle and bustle can raise tensions.
-It can challenge us to stay centered.
+It challenges our ability to stay centered.

-If you feel impacted by the demands of the season, embrace it.
-This is, after all, out of your control.
-Why not have a little fun?
-Let other drivers go ahead of you and wave authentically as you do.
-Try smiling at everyone in the grocery store.
+If you feel impacted by the season’s demands, try mixing things up and just embrace it.
+After all, most of what is happening out there is out of your control.
+Why not relax and appreciate the ride?
+Let the crazy drivers go ahead of you.
+Try smiling at everyone at the grocery store.
 Ask the cashier how they are doing.
 Call that family member you’re dreading seeing and ask what you can bring.
 Surprise them with a bottle of wine or a poinsettia.
-You might just start liking the month of December after a few years of meeting the demands of the holidays with a little joyful irreverence.
+You might just start liking the month of December after meeting the demands of the holidays with some joyful irreverence.

-Here are four reasons for using the “holidaze” as a valuable and sacred period for tending your own hearth (and heart) with the greatest gift of all: forgiveness.
+Here are four motivations to help transform your relationship to the “holidaze.”
+Learn to view it as a valuable and sacred period for tending your own hearth (and heart) with the greatest gift of all: forgiveness.

-- Forgiveness is something that enables us to cultivate the valuable skill of empathy—meaning that we don’t just expect others to respect and understand our views, but we make strides toward respecting and understanding theirs.
-In valuing inclusion, diversity, and acceptance above all things, we also don’t have to revert to the game of “Well, she/he started it,” because we understand that empathy is a candle that burns brightly in our hearts and has the power to catch everything else in its openness and warmth.
-TIP: If you find judgment ruling the moment, ask yourself, “Am I living my values today as I am challenged to understand views different than my own?”
+Forgiveness enables us to cultivate the valuable skill of empathy.
+Imagine being able to see through the eyes of the people who infuriate you the most.
+We all know how it feels to expect others to respect and understand our views.
+Empathy allows you to make strides toward respecting and understanding theirs.
+In valuing inclusion and acceptance, you can avoid the childish game of “she/he started it.”
+Empathy is a candle that burns brightly and has the power to catch everything in its brilliance and warmth.
+TIP: If you find judgment ruling the moment, ask yourself, “Am I living my values today as I work to understand views different than my own?”

-- Forgiveness teaches us that it isn’t personal.
-For example, your dad’s offensive perspective or your mom’s tendency to criticize you is not about you.
+Forgiveness teaches us that it isn’t personal.
+Your dad’s old-fashioned perspective and your mom’s tendency to criticize are not about you.
 It is about them.
-Everyone’s point-of-view is informed by their experiences and the way they best know how to react.
-Even if you don’t get it, you can remember that everyone is simply doing the best they can.
-You have the power to make an impact by demonstrating values that create happiness, warmth, and the demonstration of unconditional love.
-TIP: Whenever you feel triggered by something that someone says or how they behave toward you, remind yourself, “This is not about me.”
+Everyone’s point-of-view is informed by their history and the principles they have derived from their experiences (often in the most difficult times).
+Even if you don’t get it, you can remember that they are doing the best they can.
+You have the power to make an impact by demonstrating values that create happiness, warmth, and unconditional love.
+TIP: Whenever you feel triggered by something someone says or how they behave toward you, remind yourself, “This is not about me.”
 Let that lighten the burden of the perceived offense.

-- Forgiveness shows us that healing is always possible.
-Ever heard the adage, “People never change?”
-Many of us even apply that to some of the stubborn family members we know, but the truth is, people change all the time.
-The transformative balm of healing can mend old rifts and wounds, and to show us that new ways of relating to each other are not only possible—but they happen constantly.
-And that starts with us.
-Forgiveness also shows us that we can directly partake in our own healing instead of unconsciously perpetuating harm.
-It shows us that we need not wait for some great epiphany to fall out of the sky a la It’s a Wonderful Life.
-We can consciously choose to heal for ourselves and our loved ones.
+Forgiveness shows us that healing is always possible.
+Have you ever heard the adage, people don’t change?
+The truth is we change all the time.
+The transformative balm of forgiveness heals wounds and provides new ways of relating to others.
+Not only is this possible—it is happening all of the time.
+Forgiveness proves that we can actively participate in our evolution instead of unconsciously walking the same familiar, painful path.
+It shows us that we need not wait for a great epiphany to fall out of the sky a la It’s a Wonderful Life.
+We can intentionally choose to heal for ourselves and our loved ones.
 TIP: Make forgiveness practical.
-It isn’t an esoteric process.
+It is not an esoteric process.
 Start by asking yourself why you want to forgive.
 Write it down.
-Reflect on your ability to choose forgiveness and liberation over the hurt, in every moment!
+Reflect on your ability to choose forgiveness and liberation over the hurt in every moment!

 This time of year may not be your favorite.
 It certainly wasn’t always mine.
 But, even in the presence of increased stress, we have a chance to embrace what is.
 Have a little fun, and try something different.
-And, above all, appreciate the opportunity to deepen your self-awareness and ability to forgive.
+And, if you’re willing, appreciate the opportunity to deepen your self-awareness and practice forgiveness as you go.